judicial activism in law

 The Roberts Court’s decision in Citizens United v.
 FEC demonstrated a conservative form of judicial activism, significantly impacting campaign finance laws and highlighting the court’s influence across the political spectrum.
 Additionally, the landmark ruling in Obergefell v.
 Hodges, legalizing same-sex marriage, underlines the enduring impact of judicial activism in promoting societal progress and equality.
 These historical examples showcase the profound effect of Supreme Court decisions in shaping American society and legal doctrines.

-See also 20 Pros and Cons of Living in Maryland Vs Virginia
+See also 20 Pros and Cons of Quantitative Research

 Advantages Explored